joswayski/Lightsail-Setup-Custom-Domain-SSL/README.md

 `i` to enter `INSERT` mode

-Copy and paste the second part
+Copy and paste the second part for port 443

 ![bitnami2](images/bitnami2.png)